Mulching is an essential aspect of gardening in Florida. It retains moisture, suppresses weeds, regulates soil temperature, and improves soil health.

 1. Choose the right mulch: There are many types of mulch to choose from, such as wood chips, pine straw, and shredded leaves.
 Consider the purpose of your mulch, the plants you’re mulching, and the aesthetics you want to achieve.

 2. Apply the right amount: A good rule of thumb is to apply 2-3 inches of mulch around your plants.
-Too little mulch won’t provide enough coverage, while too much can suffocate your plants and promote fungal growth.
+Too little mulch won’t be effective, while too much can suffocate your plants and promote fungal growth.

 3. Volcano mulching

-One of the most common examples of incorrect mulching is “volcano mulching,” in which excessive amounts of mulch materials are applied at the base of plants and piles against the trunks or stems, creating a volcano shape.
-Mulch should not touch the stem or trunk of your plant and doing so can lead to improper root growth, decay, and infestation.
+One of the most common examples of incorrect mulching is “volcano mulching,” in which excessive amounts of mulch materials are piled at the base of plants, touching trunks or stems.
+Placing mulch too close to the stem or trunk of your plant can lead to improper root growth, decay, and infestation.

 Don’t pile mulch against plant stems: Mulch piled against the stems of plants can trap moisture and promote rot.
 Keep a few inches of space between the mulch and the stems of your plants.